Mark70117/P5-1--NeighborhoodMapProject/README.md

 The information from the Star Marker Description is also presented in a google maps infowindow when a marker is clicked.

-Of the two schools of thought, the allow multiple infowindows to be visible at the same time was chosen.
-The info window corresponding to the current Star Marker will be atop any other open infowindows.
+Despite strenuous and numerous user complaints, client insists that a singleton infowindow be used.

-If during a search, a marker becomes hidden, any open infowindow it had, will also be closed.
+"We are the Google.
+Your culture will adapt to service us.
+Resistance is futile."

-This prevents info window from appearing on screen without a obviously associated marker.
+If during a search, a marker becomes hidden, the open infowindow if associated with a hidden marker, will also be closed.
+This prevents infowindow from appearing on screen without a obviously associated marker.

 ## List View